Skip to content

 A Loon with Muscles

-It seems the Canadian Dollar is again rocketing up in value compared to it’s anemic continent-mate the once mighty U.S. Dollar, which could mean many different things to we Canadians such as:
+It seems the Canadian Dollar is again rocketing up in value compared to it’s anemic continent-mate the once mighty U.S. Dollar, which could mean many different things to us Canadians such as:

-1. We need bigger wallets because our money is worth so much more, OK, that is a joke, however, Canadians traveling to the U.S. or buying U.S. securities are getting “deals” now due to the Canadian Dollar being so high in value.
-Maybe it’s time to think about buying some American assets?
-How about going to the states and buying your snow tires down there, might be cheaper too!
+1. We need bigger wallets because our money is worth so much more.
+OK, that is a joke.
+However, Canadians traveling to the U.S. or buying U.S. securities are getting “deals” now due to the Canadian Dollar’s high value.
+Maybe it’s time to think about buying some American assets.
+How about going to the States and buying your snow tires down there?
+It might be cheaper, too!

-2. Canadian Workers now are no longer just lazy and shiftless, we are bloody expensive too.
-Again, a weak attempt at humor, but it is very bad news for Canadian Firms attempting to sell either their services or their products into the U.S., as now our products have increased in value, without us doing anything.
+2. Canadian Workers are no longer just lazy and shiftless; we are bloody expensive, too.
+Again, this is a weak attempt at humour.
+It is unfortunate for Canadian Firms trying to sell their services in the U.S. It is also bad news for those selling their products, as our products have increased in value without us doing anything.

-3. The Canadian Dollar might become the “World Standard” for money, yes, another weak attempt at humor, the Euro is more likely to take that mantle away from the U.S. greenback very soon (if not the Chinese Yuan).
+3. The Canadian Dollar might become the “World Standard” for money.
+Yes, that is another weak attempt at humor.
+The Euro is more likely to take that mantle away from the U.S. greenback very soon (if not the Chinese Yuan).

 4. Given our dollar is only worth 0.65 of a Euro and 0.61 of a Pound Sterling maybe we shouldn’t worry so much?
 That’s a naive answer, our biggest trading partner is the U.S. and if they stop buying our stuff, it is going to hurt, but luckily some of the stuff they buy they really need, like Oil.
-Given oil prices have dropped, not as much, but our American Cousins are still addicted to Crude and we are their major pushers right now.
+Oil prices have dropped a bit.
+However, our American Cousins remain addicted to Crude.
+We are their major pushers right now.

 Conclusions?